thatte-idli-kaal-soup/humans/README.md

 -   Add an ~~intro and~~ outtro slide.
 -   See if we can embed video of people playing/practicing, while they speak
 -   Put videos on TikTok? 😂
+-   Captions on videos may be nice, especially when the audio is noisy.